bowang-lab/MedSAMSlicer/README.md

 6. `Choose a folder` to install module dependencies and click on `Install dependencies`.
 It can take several minutes.
 7. Restart 3D Slicer.

+## Upgrade

-**To update to a newer version:** Remove all pre-existing files from both step#2 and step#6 and install the new version as instructed before.
+**If you have version <= v0.02 installed:** Remove all pre-existing files from both step#2 and step#6 and install the new version as instructed before.

+**If you have version > v0.02 installed:** Use the *Upgrade Module* button at the top of the module interface to check for and install new updates.

 ## Usage